How do I activate reverse DNS functionality for Route 53 with a PTR record?

 - Create or update the reverse DNS record for an Elastic IP address:

-- For AWS Elastic IP addresses in the US East (Ohio), Africa (Cape Town), Asia Pacific (Mumbai), Canada (Central), and Europe (Milan) Regions – Update the reverse DNS address using the Amazon Elastic Compute Cloud (Amazon EC2) console or the AWS Command Line Interface (AWS CLI).
+- For AWS Elastic IP addresses in all Regions – Update the reverse DNS address using the Amazon Elastic Compute Cloud (Amazon EC2) console or the AWS Command Line Interface (AWS CLI).
+Users can manage Reverse DNS for AWS Elastic IP addresses (IPv4 only).
+For IPv6 addresses, users are to open a request to remove reverse DNS and email sending limitations.
+Include your IPv6 addresses and reverse DNS records with your request.